Common name: estuary stingray

 Family: Dasyatidae (stingrays)

-Conservation status: The estuary stingray is listed as Near Threatened in Queensland (Nature Conservation Act 1992), and is considered a high priority for conservation under the department's Back on Track species prioritisation framework.
+Conservation status: The estuary stingray is listed as Near Threatened in Queensland (Nature Conservation Act 1992).

 Description: The estuary stingray is plain brown or tan in colour and has a row of small thorns running down the middle of the back and along the tail.
 It grows to about 120 cm across the body and has a long whip-like tail.

 This species is found in mangrove-fringed rivers and estuaries, and offshore to at least 28 m depth, but more commonly in shallow inshore waters.
 As well as occurring in marine and estuarine waters, it is known to move up rivers to beyond the tidal limit.

 Estuary stingrays were once common in south-east Queensland.
 However, the rapid urban growth along the Gold Coast, Moreton Bay and Sunshine Coast coastline has placed enormous pressure on their habitat.
 Historically, the estuary stingray was present on the east coast from Port Jackson, New South Wales, to the tropics, but it has not been reported along the central New South Wales coast since the 1880s.
 The estuary stingray is currently found from Forster in New South Wales to Proserpine in Queensland.